9 Best Small Museums in Paris: Personal Picks for Art Lovers

 Check out The Thinker perpetually contemplating life in the garden then go inside and marvel at the statue called The Kiss.
 Ooh la la!
 Wander through room after chandeliered room of sculptures—some marble, some plaster, some bronze.
 The sheer volume and range of work is overwhelming.

-The Musée Rodin is open Tuesday to Sunday from 10 am to 6:30 pm.
+The Musée Rodin is open Tuesday to Sunday from 10:00 to 18:30.

 #7: Musée Maillol

 In a quiet area of the 7th arrondissement, the Musée Maillol is well known by Parisian art lovers for its special exhibitions but is not as well known by visitors.
-We’ve seen excellent exhibitions at the Maillol, including an collection of paintings by van Gogh and a spectacular display of paintings by Artemisia Gentileschi.
+We’ve seen excellent exhibitions at the Maillol, including a collection of paintings by van Gogh and a spectacular display of paintings by Artemisia Gentileschi.

-The exhibitions we’ve seen have featured several walls’ worth of information about the paintings—all in French.
+The exhibitions we’ve seen have featured several walls’ worth of information about the paintings, all in French.
 If you don’t read French, ask if a handout with an English translation is available.

-The Musée Maillol was established by Dina Vierny, an artists’ model who became a famous singer, art dealer, collector, museum director, and Aristide Maillol’s muse for the final ten years of his life.
+The Musée Maillol was established by Dina Vierny, an artist’s model who became a famous singer, art dealer, collector, museum director, and Aristide Maillol’s muse for the final ten years of his life.
 The top floors of the Musée Maillol feature many works by Maillol, including monumental sculptures of female nudes.
 Maillol’s work is amazing and beautifully displayed.
 You’ll also find works by several 20th-century artists.

-The Musée Maillol is open daily from 10:30 am to 6:30 pm when exhibitions are on (Fridays until 8:30 pm).
+The Musée Maillol is open daily from 10:30 to 18:30 pm when exhibitions are on (Fridays until 20:30).

 #8: Gustave Moreau Museum